 - Narrowing of the airway just below the voice box

-- Physical defects of the head, neck, or airway
+- Abnormal structures of the head, neck, or airway

 - Foreign body obstruction

 A tracheotomy may also be done if long-term mechanical ventilation is needed.
-A tracheotomy allows for greater movement, the ability to eat and drink by mouth, and the ability to speak while receiving ventilation.
-It can also prevent aspiration of food and liquids into the lungs.
+It lets a child move, eat, drink, and speak while receiving ventilation.
+It can also lower the risk of breathing in foods and liquids.

 - Damage to nearby structures, such as vocal cords, nerves, or esophagus